Last updated on 19 March 2021

 - A breast ultrasound scan or MRI reveals a suspicious finding

 - Unusual changes are present in your breast, such as crusting, scaling, dimpling skin or a bloody discharge

 How do you decide which procedure is best suited for your patients?

 It depends on the size and nature of the lumps, and whether there is a decision to remove a lump during the procedure.
 For tiny lumps (< 5mm) or complex cysts (solid component in fluid), the core biopsy may not be able to obtain good tissue samples while a VAB allows more accurate placement of the needle and better tissue sampling for these lesions.
 If the lump is causing symptoms of discomfort, and removal is required even if the lump is benign, vacuum-assisted biopsy or open surgical biopsy may be performed.

 You will feel slight discomfort as the local anaesthesia is administered, similar to having a vaccination.
 However, you shouldn’t feel pain during the biopsy procedure itself.
 If you do feel pain, you should inform the doctor, who will immediately pause the procedure to administer additional local anaesthesia.

 Are there parts of the breast that are more difficult to perform biopsy than others?

 Yes, there are.
 These are typically areas too high up in the armpit, and too close to the chest wall or skin.
-This is especially true for biopsies done under stereotactic guidance, which uses low-dose x-rays to locate a breast abnormality and to obtain tissue samples for examination.
+This is especially true for biopsies done under stereotactic guidance.

 It is technically challenging to place the needles in the correct position, or to obtain adequate tissue samples without injuring the chest wall or skin.